Image courtesy of Crossfit Inc.

 Where does this high metabolic flexibility come from?

-The aforementioned review article mentioned that it may have to do with the higher estrogen levels in women.
+The aforementioned review article mentioned that it may have to do with the higher estrogen levels in females.
 Estrogen, it turns out, can help the body burn more carbs, particularly during the follicular phase (first half of the menstrual cycle) when estrogen levels tend to reach their peak.

 Finally, the same review on the differences between carb metabolism between guys and gals revealed that when eating isocaloric (same amount of calories), high-carb diets (increasing from 55% to 75% over the duration of the study), glycogen (stored glucose) concentrations in the body only increased in men and there were no changes in women.